ndapham/DGVS/README.md

-# Dynamic Graph Video Synopsis
+# Dynamic Graph Coloring Video Synopsis
 A method using dynamic graph to solve the task of video synopsis

 This is my implementation.